Lesson video

 Next to him, there's a small child on a ladder who is nailing the "95 Theses" to the church door.

-And down just below them, walking away on the church steps is the church's angry response to Luther.
+And down just below them walking away in the church steps is the church's anger response to Luther.

-And on the other side, well in the middle, I know the other side, at the front there, are churchmen ignoring the poor.
+And over the other side, well in the middle, I know the other side at the front there are churchmen ignoring the poor.

-So you can see the churchmen is rather large, to indicate the whole idea that the church is corrupt.
+So you can see the churchman is rather large to indicate the whole idea that the church is corrupt.

 And we see the poor in the very middle of the painting there being completely ignored.